cookies-xor-cream/HugoTest/content/posts/poetry/wip/one_more_funeral_on_the_list.md

 ---
 tags: ['TODO']
-title: 'One More Funeral On The List'
+title: "One More Funeral On The List"
 date: 2023-10-02
 ---